Jennifers' Law (Connecticut): Jennifer Dulos

 Jennifer Dulos has been missing since May 24, 2019.
-Dulos disappeared in the middle of divorce and child custody proceedings which included allegations of abusive behavior by her then-husband, Fotos Dulos.
+Dulos disappeared in the middle of divorce and child custody proceedings which included allegations of abusive behavior by her then-husband, Fotis Dulos.
 This custody battle had been ongoing for two years and a hearing had been scheduled to take place concerning the safety of the couple's five children.
-Fotos was later arrested for her murder but committed suicide, eight months after her disappearance, via carbon monoxide asphyxiation before a pretrial emergency bond hearing.
+Fotis was later arrested for her murder but died by suicide, eight months after her disappearance, via carbon monoxide asphyxiation before a pretrial emergency bond hearing.

 Jennifer Magnano

-Jennifer Magnano was fatally shot, in a murder-suicide by her estranged husband Scott, in front of their children on August 18, 2007.
+Jennifer Magnano was fatally shot, in a murder-suicide by her estranged husband Scott, in front of their children on August 23, 2007.
 Scott had been ordered to stay away from the house where Jennifer and their three children lived.
 Similar to the Dulos case, this also occurred while the couple were in the midst of divorce and child custody disputes.
 Magnano's (now adult) children helped push for the passage of the law named after her.

 History

-The bill was originally introduced in the Covid-19-shortened 2020 session of the Connecticut General Assembly and was re-introduced in March of 2021 by state Sen. Alex Kasser (D-Greenwich).
+The bill was originally introduced in the COVID-19-shortened 2020 session of the Connecticut General Assembly and was re-introduced in March 2021 by state Sen. Alex Kasser (D-Greenwich).
 A number of organizations and domestic abuse survivors, including Evan Rachel Wood, testified in favor of the bill and recounted their own experiences with the abuse of power and control by their domestic partners had affected them.
 The bill was signed into law on June 28, 2021, by Connecticut Governor Ned Lamont.
 Senator Kasser would later reveal that she was also a victim of the type of abuse that the law targeted.